-Below, you’ll find links to my writer profile for each publication.
-I’ve also selected a few articles to highlight from each one.
+Below, you’ll find links to my writer profile for each publication, as well as some of my favorite pieces.
+Here is a link to my resume.

-I learn a lot when I write for Cheapism, a website focused on helping people save money and find good deals.
-I especially enjoy writing about inexpensive recipes, simple DIY projects, and cheap excursions.
+Cheapism is all about helping people save money and find good deals.
+When I freelanced for Cheapism, I enjoyed writing about inexpensive recipes, simple DIY projects, and cheap excursions.

 - 20 ways to jazz up your oatmeal